 In the rapidly changing world of medicine, it is important to stay on top of the latest developments in technology.
-To that end, we strive to continually have the best and most recent equipment available for our patients.
+To that end, Mill Creek Vision center strives to continually have the best and most recent equipment available for our patients.

 - OPD Wavefront autorefractor: the same type of technology used to help determine prescriptions for LASIK surgery

 - Optos: Dilation free fundus pictures that allow the doctor and the patient to see what the retina looks like

 - iCare Tonometer: A device that allows the measurement of eye pressure without the use of eye drops or puffs of air

 - Visual Field Instruments: Used for glaucoma or optic nerve diseases, it determines retinal/optic nerve sensitivity to light

 - GDx: Used primarily for glaucoma, this instrument uses lasers to measure the thickness of the retinal nerve fiber layer and provides a printout comparing the patient’s information to an age-matched “normal” eye